Faculty & Staff

 I enjoy running 5k’s, half marathons and marathons.
 I have completed marathons in California, Hawaii, and Dublin, Ireland!
 If its summer time you can find me on the lake jet skiing with my family.
 In the fall and winter months you can find me enjoying my season tickets for Los Angeles Kings hockey.
 I also enjoy traveling to watch the Los Angeles Kings play; I’ve been to games in Arizona, Colorado and Canada!

 I am blessed that God placed me within this school location.
 I am eager to immerse myself in the culture and community of Assumption of the Blessed Virgin Mary School and Parish!

-- Professional Clear Multiple Subject Credential – California State University Los Angeles
+- Clear Multiple Subject Teacher Credential – California State University, Northridge

 - Bachelor of Arts, Diversified Liberal Arts – University of San Diego

 - Master of Education, Reading – University of La Verne